 Our audit was conducted for the purpose of forming an opinion on the basic financial statements as a whole.
-The budgetary comparison schedule and the schedule of tax collections and unpaid balances, as listed in the Table of Contents, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The budgetary comparison schedule on page 31, is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.